Founder & CEO

 Roberto continues to code, apply data science tools to interesting datasets, scuba dive, and play video games as time permits.

-Danielle Quinton is a VP Venture Designer at Fractal River where she partners with startups to create executable and measurable strategies, compelling customer experiences and streamlined operations.
+Danielle Quinton is a VP of Growth at Fractal River where she partners with startups to create executable and measurable strategies, compelling customer experiences and streamlined operations.

 Danielle is a leader with a strong reputation for delivering business value.
 Her 25+ year career began at Hewlett-Packard where she held roles of increasing responsibility in both IT and Operations.
 In addition to her 20 years at HP, Danielle has held strategic leadership positions in Public Sector, Healthcare and Banking.
 The persistent themes throughout these roles are project leadership, process improvement, customer experience management, executive advising and strategic planning.
 Danielle has led major workstreams for mergers, acquisitions and outsourcing.
 Her IT experience includes commercially-off-the-shelf (COTS) implementations, custom developed software projects, and IT implementation projects.
 Danielle has facilitated strategic planning sessions for various companies and organizations for nearly two decades.
 She is passionate about leading strategic business transformation and data-driven operational improvement initiatives focused on delivering enhanced customer experiences and internal efficiencies.